 A primary reason you get a headshot is to put the focus on you – your face and body.
-Humans are mostly vertical; thus, your headshot should match.
-Part of the reason is you want to fill the frame of a photo with you, not empty space or other backgrounds that take away from the focus on you.
+Humans stand vertical; thus, your headshot should typically match as it creates symmetry.
+Another reason is you want to fill the frame of a photo with you, not empty space or other backgrounds that take away from the focus on you.

 Most corporate executives need just one headshot and it should usually be vertical – an 8×10” format, to be more specific.
 However, if you’re in an industry where you use multiple headshots – actors, models, real estate, etc. – you should consider employing “The Overlap Portfolio Technique.”
 Yes, just made that up…

 It sounds complicated but, it’s actually simple.
 For fun, let’s give this a name: The Overlap Portfolio Technique.
 In this technique, you employ a mix of vertical and horizontal shots.
 The vertical shots you have done should be close-up shots that feature you.
 These are your primary headshots for submitting for career-oriented requirements.
 Generally speaking, because horizontal headshots will show more background, these headshots can use a strategy for the background.

 Actors know very well the importance of 8×10” headshots.
 There are also other common uses, not always in the 8×10” format.
 Some applications for medical residency require 5×7” vertical headshots.
 Most of us are familiar that passports also require a vertical headshot.
 If you write an article for a magazine, that magazine is usually going to also request a vertical headshot.